Cocaine Addiction: Definition, Signs, Causes, Effect, and Treatment

 Cocaine affects the brain by increasing the levels of dopamine, a neurotransmitter associated with pleasure and reward, in the brain’s reward pathway.
 This leads to intense feelings of euphoria and stimulation.
 Over time, repeated cocaine use can disrupt the normal functioning of the brain’s reward system, impair decision-making, increase the risk of addiction, and contribute to cognitive deficits and changes in emotional regulation.

-What are the Treatment Options for Cocaine Addiction?
+What Are the Treatment Options for Cocaine Addiction?

 Here are the treatment approaches for cocaine addiction: